Jim Dymock

 He then embarked on a coaching career, becoming head coach of the Tongan national team.
-He spent the latter part of the 2011 NRL season as head coach of the Canterbury-Bankstown Bulldogs, and has been an assistant coach at the Sydney Roosters, Canterbury-Bankstown Bulldogs and the Cronulla-Sutherland Sharks in the National Rugby League.
+He spent the latter part of the 2011 NRL season as head coach of the Canterbury-Bankstown Bulldogs, and has been an assistant coach at the Sydney Roosters, Canterbury-Bankstown Bulldogs and the Cronulla-Sutherland Sharks in the NRL.

 Background

 Dymock was born in Sydney, New South Wales, Australia on 4 April 1972.
 He is of Tongan descent.

-He began playing rugby league as an Eastern Suburbs junior with Woolloomooloo Warriors and then Paddington Colts.
+He began playing rugby league as an Eastern Suburbs junior with Paddington Colts and then Woolloomooloo Warriors.
 He then switched to the South Sydney juniors competition.
 He played for Zetland Magpies alongside players such as Jim Serdaris and Terry Hill who went on to make First Grade also.